 It’s no secret people respond best to social media posts that are entertaining.
 Be personable, be friendly, be approachable and — if it fits your brand’s identity — be funny.
 When your social media recruiting efforts are human, job seekers will be more likely to connect with you.

-11. Ask followers to share
+11. Ask followers and current employees to share

 12. Get other employees to participate in social sharing

 Job seekers are interested in posts published from an official company account, but posts from employees often provide a more honest, relatable peek into what life looks like within your organization.
 Users often trust other users’ opinions more than an actual brand, making them a powerful tool.

 Encourage employees to share photos at events or around the office, and ask them to tag the official company account.
 Try re-sharing this content from your recruiting account to provide even more insight into company culture.
 Additionally, ask employees to share links to job postings if they feel there are viable candidates in their networks.

 Consider creating a corporate social media policy that will guide employees’ communication with your audience on social media.
 This will keep your messaging consistent and prevent reputation-damaging accidents.

 13. Check messages frequently and respond quickly

 When you invite communication via social media, it’s crucial you stay on top of incoming messages.
 Make it a habit to check messages on each of your social accounts at least once per day.
 If you receive a message, be sure to respond quickly.
 As a recruiting professional, you know how important it is to engage potential candidates at just the right moment during their job-seeking process.
 If you wait too long to get back in touch, they may accept an offer elsewhere.